InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/project-setup/communication-tooling.md

 ## Problem

 A team is open to receiving contributions from downstream users of their component.
-Coordination and communication happens in an ad-hoc fashion though leading to incoherent information being shared, delays in answers received, contributors pinging multiple host team members before receiving a definitive answer.
+Coordination and communication happens in an ad hoc fashion though leading to incoherent information being shared, delays in answers received, contributors pinging multiple host team members before receiving a definitive answer.